This gluten free Lentil Kale Soup with Chicken Sausage recipe is healthy and easy to make! It's full of vegetables and Italian flavors.

-The time for hearty winter comfort food recipes is here and I can't think of a better one than this hearty Lentil Kale Soup.
-This soup is just the thing for a cold winter night!
+The time for hearty cold weather comfort food recipes is approaching and I can't think of a better one than this Lentil Sausage Soup.
+It's just the thing to welcome the arrival of shorter days and cooler weather.

 Jump to:

-I like to start out any soup recipe with a base of aromatics like garlic, onions, and celery.
-The aromatics used vary from soup to soup but these ones are staples in most of them.
+- I start out almost every soup recipe with aromatics like garlic, onions, and celery.
+The aromatics are sautéed in olive oil and this helps to create a solid base of flavor.

-Carrots are a great thing to add to soups because they're hearty, filling, and don't get mushy as they cook.
-They add a nice sweetness to any dish.
+Carrots are a great ingredient for soups of any kind because they're hearty, filling, and don't become mushy as they cook.
+They also add a nice sweetness to any soup.

-This lentil sausage soup is made with kale but you can substitute any greens you like.
+This lentil soup is made with kale, but you can substitute any hearty greens you like.
 Spinach, Swiss chard, are all great alternatives to kale.
-Alternately, you can leave the greens out altogether if you don't care for them.

 Here's what you'll need to make it.